 - 2 teaspoons salt

 - 1 or 2 tablespoons milk, if needed

-- Cook potatoes in plenty of salted water until cooked through.
+- Cook 1 lb. of peeled and rinsed potatoes in plenty of salted water until cooked through.

 - In a large bowl, combine potatoes and roughly mash with potato masher.
-Add eggs, onion/garlic mixture, meat, sour cream, cheese, chives and green onions.
+Add 2 eggs, onion/garlic mixture, 1 cup of meat, ¼ cup of sour cream, ½ cup of cheese, 2 tablespoons of chives and 2 chopped green onions.
 Add 2 teaspoons salt, black pepper as desired.
 Adjust the texture with a bit of milk if necessary.

 - Preheat your oven to 400°F (190°C) and line a baking sheet with parchment paper.

 - On the baking sheet, using a ring mold*, scoop potato mixture to shape the cakes, I made mine over 2 inches thick, but you can make yours less thick to make more.
 Press down slightly with fingers or a spatula.
 Sprinkle with additional cheese (Parmesan is great here), crushed red pepper flakes, if desired.
 Remove the ring mold and repeat the process.

 - Bake in the oven at 400°F (190°C) for 15-20 minutes, or until golden and serve warm with pat of butter on each and sprinkle with additional chives.